JeffryGonzalez/applied-angular-nov-lab/labs/counter.md

 You should be able to click on the `Counter` link in the navigation bar, and then click a link in the counter that shows our rough user interface for the counter component.

-In the Test Explorer (VS Code Extension), change the filter to `@playwright:@step-2` and run this test.
-If it passes, move on the the next step.

 ## Counting

 In the `ui.component.ts`, the increment button and decrement button should change the value displayed in the span.

-All the state should be _inside the component_ - do not use a service or signal store for this part of the lab.
+All the state should be _inside the component_ - do not use a service or signalstore for this part of the lab.
 We are practicing using signals.

 ### Incrementing and Decrementing

 1. Use a `signal` in the component to hold the value of the counter.
-2. Display this value in the `<span data-testid="current">` element.
+2. Display this value in the `<span>` element.
 3. When the user clicks the increment button, the value should increase by one.
 4. When the user clicks the decrement button, the value should decrease by one.